securefolderfs-community/SecureFolderFS/README.md

 ## Translating SecureFolderFS

 The option to translate SecureFolderFS is currently in the works.
-You'll soon be able to create localizations for SecureFolderFS.
-We're targetting Beta3 to enable translations.
-Make sure to check back often for updates!
+Soon, you will be able to create localizations for SecureFolderFS.
+We aim to enable translations in Beta3.
+Please check back regularly for updates!

 ## Contributing

 We welcome all contributors!
-Whether you want to suggest a new feature, or report a bug you can open a new *[Issue or Feature Request](https://github.com/securefolderfs-community/SecureFolderFS/issues/new/choose)*.
+Whether you want to suggest a new feature, or report a bug, you can open a new *[Issue or Feature Request](https://github.com/securefolderfs-community/SecureFolderFS/issues/new/choose)*.
 Take a look at our *[Contributing Guidelines](CONTRIBUTING.md)* to learn about best practices when creating a new Pull Request.